1c-syntax/bsl-language-server/docs/en/diagnostics/MultilingualStringUsingWithTemplate.md

-# There is a localized text for all languages declared in the configuration
+# Partially localized text is used in the StrTemplate function

 | Type | Scope | Severity | Activated<br/>by default | Minutes<br/>to fix | Tags |
 | :-: | :-: | :-: | :-: | :-: | :-: |